Sons of Earth & Sky: The Nephilim

 When man began to multiply on the face of the land and daughters were born to them, the sons of God saw that the daughters of man were attractive.
 And they took as their wives any they chose.
 Then the LORD said, "My Spirit shall not abide in man forever, for he is flesh: his days shall be 120 years."
 The Nephilim were on the earth in those days, and also afterward, when the sons of God came in to the daughters of man and they bore children to them.
 These were the mighty men who were of old, the men of renown. -Genesis 6:1-4 (ESV)

 Many have argued that the phrase “sons of God” in this passage is referring to the descendants of Seth (who was righteous) while the contrasting phrase “daughters of man” refers to women descended from Cain (who was unrighteous).
 The resulting offspring they argue were of “better stock” due to benefiting from a deeper gene pool and therefore were simply a hearty breed.
-With this simple, no-nonsense interpretation of the text, they move on and little thought is given to the gravity and ramifications of this passage.
-However, that interpretation does not line up with what scripture has to say about this passage, let alone Jewish tradition and subsequent myths told throughout the ages.
-There is so much mind-blowing information in this passage if we simply read scripture for what it says rather than what is most convenient or believable for us to accept.
+This is a rather ridiculous explanation considering these events took place just nine generations after Adam—the human gene pool was not at all shallow at this point in time—which is why God didn't start forbidding marrying close relatives until roughly 1,000 years after the flood.
+Today—roughly 4,500 years after the flood—human genetic drift (loss of genetic information due to geographically isolated populations—aka, inbreeding) has progressed much further, but even now simply cross-breeding an Inuit with a Maori does not produce a genetically exceptional human being.
+But with this simple, scientific-sounding interpretation of the text, readers move on and little thought is given to the gravity and ramifications of this passage.
+However, that interpretation does not line up with what scripture has to say about this passage, let alone Jewish tradition and subsequent myths and legends told throughout the ages.
+There is so much paradigm-shifting information alluded to in this passage if we simply read scripture for what it says rather than what is most convenient or believable for us to accept.

 The Sons of God